 Sarah Paulos – Program and Outreach Coordinator

 Sarah is the creator of the Cool Congregations program, which she brought to over 400 congregations in 6 years in Iowa and 15 other states.
 It is now a program of the national Interfaith Power and Light organization.
-Among other programs she developed for Iowa IPL is Food, Faith, Climate: Connecting the Dots, providing education on how our food practices contribute to climate change and exploring how our faith traditions call us to respond with practical solutions.
+Among other programs she developed for Iowa IPL are Food, Faith, Climate: Connecting the Dots, and The Good Life Redefined.
 An inspiring part of her work is writing Success Stories about people who are motivated by their beliefs to take action on climate.
-She also serves as Faith Caucus Coordinator for REAMP, a network of over 160 climate, energy, and environmental organizations throughout the Midwest.

 In addition to her work for Iowa IPL, Sarah helped design and deliver Cool Neighbors, a neighborhood energy reduction challenge between historic neighborhood associations, and worked with Yards for Kids, a neighborhood toxics reduction program, both based out of the Center for Energy and Environmental Education at the University of Northern Iowa.